 Get a rain barrel

-Capture and reuse water at you house to reduce CSO events and save water and money when you water your plants or garden, rinse hardscapes, and more.
+Capture and reuse water at you house to reduce combined sewer overflow (CSO) events and save water and money when you water your plants or garden, rinse hardscapes, and more.

 We need your help in activating the University of Pittsburgh’s sustainability strategy every day.
 Are you having an event soon?
 Consider a Green Event Certification.
 If you have free time this semester, join a group!
 Learn more about initiatives on campus.